ULL-ESIT-LPP-1819/tdd-alu0100406580/README.md

 # Nutricion

-Creamos una gema para la representación de una "Tabla Nutricional".
+Creamos una gema para trabajar con la metodología de Desarrollo dirigido por pruebas TDD

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/nutricion`.
 To experiment with that code, run `bin/console` for an interactive prompt.